 - 8 Tbsp butter (1/4 lb)

-3. Lightly dust a flat surface (such as a pastry mat) with flour.
+Lightly dust a flat surface (such as a pastry mat) with flour.
 Place the ball of dough in the center and roll out in a circle.
 For most pies, you want the circle to be about 12 inches across.
-(Make that 13 for this deep dish pie.)
+(Thirteen across for a deep-dish pie.)

 For a visual of the process, check out the pictures below.
 And if you want more ingredients you can make from scratch, check out this post!